normen/homebridge-milighthub-platform/README.md

 ## Development

 If you want new features or improve the plugin, you're very welcome to do so.
-The projects `devDependencies` include homebridge and the `npm run test` command has been adapted so that you can run a test instance of homebridge during development.
+The project's `devDependencies` include Homebridge 2.0 beta and the `npm run test` command has been adapted so that you can run a test instance of Homebridge during development.

 #### Setup